Hot Tapping: Zero Down Time Modification & Remedial Work with Pressure Vessels

 2 Hot Tapping: Preparation, Risk, and Risk Mitigation

 Historical cold tee (shutdown interconnect) methods for creating pipeline connections or remedial work are still used, though often at the cost of disruption of service for days, increased emissions (particularly in the Natural Gas industry), millions of dollars in expense, and arguably more risk*.
 The decision to choose between a hot tap or a shutdown interconnect, hinges upon a comparative analysis of pros and cons.
 Potential installation difficulties and long term operating issues, against the beneficial economic, environmental, and operating impacts of either route.
 Though the comfort and familiarity of cold connections may hold some appeal, the regular use of hot connections has steadily increased.
 Largely due to ninety years of continuous refinement to standards, techniques, and regulations, risks associated with hot tapping have been mitigated to a significant degree.
 These advances have so significantly reduced hot connection risks that it is commonly deemed superior to the available alternatives.

 Despite the “hot” nature of hot tapping and risks inherent in pressurized operational tanks, piping, and pipelines, it remains a thoroughly planned, calculated, and controlled procedure; exceptional investments in preparation, design, and proper installation are paramount in mitigating risk while completing a project.

-Prior to commencing a hot tap, job specific plans are written out in generous detail, and include a host of specifications which are intimately related to the procedure, at a minimum they include:
+Before commencing a hot tap, job-specific plans are written out in generous detail, and include a host of specifications which are intimately related to the procedure, at a minimum they include: